 But we didn't create this list to convince you to buy a treadmill desk.
 This page is here to help you identify the best treadmill desk options available, and then choose between them.

 If you already have a standing desk, and just need the best under desk treadmill, this list will still work for you.
-All of the options list below come with the ability to purchase the treadmill separately (except for one), and we list both options at the bottom of each review.
+All of the options listed below come with the ability to purchase the treadmill separately (except for one), and we list both options at the bottom of each review.

 As a last point, we want to emphasize that we are not a blog or news organization.
 We are a true dealer of treadmill desks.
 We work closely with almost every major manufacturer, we work hand-in-hand with thousands of customers, and we test our products first-hand.
 Our experience is real and practical, which allows us a different level of insight as compared to some other publications.
+Let's dive in:

 (click to jump ahead)

 The Unsit Treadmill is easily our favorite, and really stands out from the rest of the industry because of it's unique shape.
 As you scroll down the rest of this list, you'll notice a pattern to all the other treadmill desks: they all look like something that was taken straight from your local Gold's Gym.
 They are long to accommodate running - which requires a long stride.
 They're skinny, so you can pack a bunch of them side-by-side.
 Perfect for a gym, but not ideal for use with a desk.

 We love the Unsit because they were the first company to rethink the layout of the treadmill, and design it specifically for walking:

 1- It's 50% shorter than a standard treadmill, because your stride length is shorter when you walk.
 So why take up the extra space and create a trip hazard?

 2- It's 50% wider, so you have access to your whole desk and so you don't have to worry about stepping over the side of the belt while you're focused on your computer screen.
 So it's great for both access and safety.